songroup/sonlab-website/_members/junho.md

   #orcid: 0000-0002-1042-0194
 ---

-**Junho Lim** is an undergraduate student in the Department of Chemistry at POSTECH.
+**Junho Lim** was an undergraduate student in the Department of Chemistry at POSTECH.
+He is currently majoring in chemistry and physics (double major) in POSTECH since 2020.
+He studied the cooperative migration of flexible lipids into lipid droplets via molecular dynamics simulation.
+His current research / academic interests focus on the stochastic processes in non-equilibrium condition.